In-Place Upgrade of ThingWorx Utilities

 Timer Update Rate Values

-The following tables list the update rate values for each timer and release.
+The following tables list the update rate values to be adjusted for each timer and release.

 Timer Name